-6. When all servers on the subnet or IP address range have been detected you will be able to make selections to add to your up.time inventory.
-Select the Linux server that's using the up.time agent, and select any WMI-managed Windows server.
+6. When all servers on the subnet or IP address range are detected, you can make selections to add to your Uptime Infrastructure Monitor inventory.
+Select the Linux server that's using the Uptime Infrastructure Monitor agent, and select any WMI-managed Windows server.

-Scroll to the bottom of the Auto Discovery list, and click Add.
-As a final step, you will receive confirmation that these are now part of your monitored inventory.
+7. Scroll to the bottom of the Auto Discovery list, and click Add.
+As a final step, you receive confirmation that these are now part of your monitored inventory.